hRun/TA_cryptosuite/README.md

  will follow.
 - Password management via the set up screen has not been implemented yet, since Splunk does not provide a way to do so via SimpleXML.
 So you can not update stored passwords at this point in time.
 Manage your stored passwords in SA-hypercrypto/local/app.conf.
 - Currently only AES-256-CBC, DES-CBC and DES-EDE3-CBC are supported for private key file encryption.
+- Because of limitations of the Splunk Password Keystore, a user needs the "admin_all_objects" -capability to access his key.
+We recommend to only assign the capability for a limited time.
+A future release of Splunk or Hyperthreat will work around this issue.

 ### Security considerations
  - Disabling random padding is useful in some cases but enables certain attacks to the RSA crypto system.
 So use randpadding=false with caution.